Romain-Dailly/expenses-handler/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0-rc.9.

+## Environment

+Set values of your TOKEN and APIKEY in `environment.example.ts` and then change the file name to `environment.ts` for developpment purpose.
+For production build, copy the content of the file in `environment.prod.ts`.

+## API calls

+### External calls to API
+To call API during developpment, because of CORS in browser, if you're not locally developping the project, use a proxy.
+Change the `proxy.config.example.json` in root folder to `proxy.config.json` and set the header's authorization's value with your token.

+### Local calls to API
+To call the API just set the API_URL in `environment.ts`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+To use the proxy, run `npm run sp` command.

 ## Code scaffolding